OlesyaMiller/OlesyaMiller.github.io/_posts/2020-04-09-sinatra_travel_blog.markdown

 ---

-I’m happy to present you my Sinatra Travel Blog!
+I am very excited to present you my Sinatra Travel Blog!
 I’ve been wanting to build a blog for a while, and now that I have enough knowledge I’m very happy to finally have been able to execute my idea!

 I use MVC pattern to divide my app logic.
 That is also called ‘separation of concerns’.